One of the first questions an owner considering the sale of their company asks is: What is the process of selling a business?

 Whether you list with a broker or not, you will need to put together marketing materials to advertise the sale of your business.
 Some marketing materials you can create to advertise your business for sale include:

-- A blind profile of your business
+- A web write-up of your business

 - A confidential information memorandum (CIM)